philbowles/PangolinMQTT/docs/api.md

 The DUP flag in the outgoing PUBLISH packet is set independently to the incoming PUBLISH packet, its value MUST be determined solely by whether the outgoing PUBLISH packet is a retransmission [MQTT-3.3.1-3].
 ```

-Note the use of "*solely*" - i.e only by something thing that can know when it is necessary: the library itself.
+Note the use of "*solely*" - i.e only by something that can know when it is necessary: the library itself.
 Allowing the user to *set* it can only be described as pointless and potentially dangerous.

 Not only is there *no* circumstance under which you should ever touch it, you *absolutely should never be allowed to*.
 If you even *think* of touching it, you would break QoS1.
 If QoS1 worked, that is.